cweinard/CO2-pub/content/essay-why.md

  ## Scholarship

-Online collections bring museums into a worldwide scholarly community.
+Online collections connect museums to a worldwide scholarly community.
 (All scholarship today is digital scholarship.)
 Online collections are a space to share the museum’s own research, as well as that of other scholars.

-Moreover, online collections provide the building blocks for new scholarship: object pages provide images, context, and act as stable referents as objects circulate in networked conversation.
-Sharing collection information widely, and inviting feedback, is a great way to refine that information.
-Online collections even allow museums to suggest what is _not_ known and so direct where further research might be fruitful.
+Sometimes, museums confuse the online collection with the scholarly catalogue, and impose a long research and editorial process before “publishing” only highlights of the collection.
+(As soon as a catalogue is published, it’s out of date.)
+Instead, it’s best to understand online collections as the building blocks for ongoing scholarship: object pages provide images, links, context, and act as stable referents as objects circulate in networked conversation.
+Sharing collection information widely—and inviting feedback—is a way to refine that information.
+Online collections even allow museums to suggest what is not known and so direct where further research might be fruitful.

+Collection knowledge is never complete; online collections provide a platform that accommodates change and growth, new connections, perspectives, context and stories.

 {{< q-class "box" >}}